Corporate Credit Transaction Examples

 post_tstrans_codeamtpmt_ref_noauth_idsource_idcalculated_balance

-• The first and second rows show the amount of the authorization being moved from the RFT funding account into the CC spending account.
+• Rows 1–2 — The amount of the authorization is moved from the CC funding account into the CC spending account.

-• The third row shows the approved preauthorization amount.
+• Row 3 — The approved preauthorization amount.
 A 500.00 hold is placed on the CC spending account, so the available balance is again 0.00.

-• The fifth and sixth rows show the reversal amount being moved back from the CC spending account to the CC funding account.
+• Rows 5–6 — The reversal amount is moved back from the CC spending account to the CC funding account.

-• The seventh row shows the expiry of the 440.00 reversal, which is triggered by the arrival of the batch settlement file.
+• Row 7 — The expiry of the 440.00 reversal, which is triggered by the arrival of the batch settlement file.

 Incremental clearing